expln/metamath-lamp/docs/guide.md

 We should move the "qed" statement to the bottom as well, in case the system can automatically prove it in this case.

+> Select the checkbox to the left of "qed".
 > Select "+" (add new statement).
 Enter the new statement
 > `|- ( 2 + 2 ) = ( 3 + 1 )`
-> and press Return (Enter).
+> and press Enter (Return).
-> Make sure this statement is below the statements it depends on.
-> if the goal ("qed") is not the very last statement,
+> Unselect the checkbox to the left of "qed".
-> select it and press "down" repeatedly to make it
-> the very last statement.
-> Now select our new statement and select "unify".
+> Now select "unify".
-> This will enable "proving bottom-up".
-> Select "prove" and let it compute for a while.
-Once it's done,
-> you'll see that one of the first options uses `oveeq2i` and completely
-> proves it, so select that and "apply selected".

-At this point metamath-lamp has noticed that it can prove every statement, even our goal, so every statement now has a green checkmark.
+At this point metamath-lamp has noticed that it can prove every statement, even our goal, so every statement now has a green checkmark... including qed!

 We can now show the compressed proof.

 > Select the green checkmark (*not* "P") on the last ("qed") statement.